Show timers · Stage displays · Live events

 A short, tested parts list - nothing exotic, all off the shelf:

-• Raspberry Pi 5 (4GB or 8GB)
+• Raspberry Pi 5

-• The official 27W USB-C supply
+• The official power supply

 What you get